-The Compensation Committee ("Committee") of the Board of Directors of the Company currently consists of Hugh E. Bradley, I. Edgar Hendrix and Paul K. Lackey, all of whom are independent directors who are not employees and who qualify as non-employee directors for purposes of Rule 16b-3 adopted under the Securities Exchange Act of 1934.
+The Compensation Committee ("Committee") of the Board of Directors of the Company currently consists of Hugh E. Bradley, I. Edgar Hendrix and Paul K. Lackey, all of whom are "independent" directors as such term is defined in the new listing standards of the Nasdaq National Market System.
 The Committee is responsible for evaluating the performance of the Chief Executive Officer and the Chief Financial Officer ("Named Executive Officers"), determining the compensation of the Named Executive Officers and administering the Company's stock option plan under which grants may be made to employees of the Company.
 The Committee has furnished the following report on executive compensation for the fiscal year ending May 31, 2003.